 - Structural genomics seeks to describe the three-dimensional structure of every protein encoded by a given genome.

 - Epigenomics is the study of the complete set of epigenetics.
-Epigenetics is the study of how changes in the way genes are expressed can change organisms and not simply change the genes themselves.
-Epigenomics studies how epigenetic changes result in changes to a cell’s genetic material.
+Epigenetics is the study of how the way genes are expressed can change without the genes themselves changing.

 Resources and Related Terms